-The findings are split into four key sections spanning common beliefs, attitudes about personal lives, behaviour towards people with disability and inclusion of people with disability.
+The findings are split into four key sections: common beliefs, attitudes about personal lives, behaviour towards people with disabilities, and inclusion of people with disabilities.

-In the results spanning commonly held beliefs, the majority of respondents (63%) agreed that people with disability are easier to exploit than people without disability, which the researchers highlight may reflect deeply held stereotypes about vulnerability and weakness.
+In the results spanning commonly held beliefs, the majority of respondents (63%) agreed that people with disabilities are easier to exploit than people without disabilities, which the researchers highlight may reflect deeply held stereotypes about vulnerability and weakness.

-Close to a quarter of respondents (23%) agreed with the statement that people with disability have less to look forward to than others, and a smaller percentage (20%) held the belief that people should not expect too much of people with disability.
+Close to a quarter of respondents (23%) agreed with the statement that people with disabilities have less to look forward to than others, and a smaller percentage (20%) held the belief that people should not expect too much of people with disabilities.

 One of the questions asked about attitudes about personal lives related to people with disabilities raising children – with 16% of respondents saying they should not and more than 30% undecided.